castlenthesky/pdf-to-markdown/readme.md

 Unzip the contents to a new folder.
 Add your PDFs to this folder with simple names like `leadership.pdf` or `my_course_packet.pdf`.

-Follow the rest of the instructions from here.

 ### 02. Install tesseract
   - Windows: [Installer](https://github.com/tesseract-ocr/tesseract/releases/download/5.5.0/tesseract-ocr-w64-setup-5.5.0.20241111.exe)
   - Linux: `sudo apt install tesseract-ocr`